Terms of Engagement

 Expenses >

 In many situations, however, the precise total cost of providing a service that is critical to our provision of legal services is difficult to establish, in which case we use our professional judgment to set reasonable charges for such services.
-Thus, we will itemize charges on client statements for ancillary services we provide, including the following: photocopying; document production, scanning and digital imaging; telephone charges; facsimile transmittals; computer research; database creation and retrieval; postage; staff overtime; courier services; delivery services, etc.
+Thus, we will itemize charges on your statement for ancillary services we provide, including the following: photocopying; document production, scanning and digital imaging; telephone charges; computer research; database creation and retrieval; postage; staff overtime; courier services; delivery services, etc.

-If advanced disbursements exceed $500.00, such costs may be sent to the client in a separate disbursement bill in addition to the bill for legal services.
+If advanced disbursements exceed $500.00, such costs may be sent to you in a separate disbursement bill in addition to the bill for legal services.

 Responses to Audit Letters >

-If a client engages an accountant to audit financial statements, it is likely that the accountant will request, during the audit, that we provide a written description of pending or threatened claims or lawsuits to which we have given substantive attention on behalf of a client.
-This request is typically a standardized letter provided by the accountant which the client is requested to send to us.
-Our services in responding to these requests on a client's behalf will be billed to the client in accordance with our fee agreement.
+If you engage an accountant to audit financial statements, it is likely that the accountant will request, during the audit, that we provide a written description of pending or threatened claims or lawsuits to which we have given substantive attention on your behalf.
+This request is typically a standardized letter provided by the accountant which you are requested to send to us.
+Our services in responding to these requests on your behalf will be billed to you in accordance with our fee agreement.

 Communications and Confidentiality >

 As a matter of professional responsibility, we are generally required to preserve the confidences and secrets of our clients.
-This professional obligation and the legal privilege for attorney-client communications exists to encourage candid and complete communication between a client and lawyer.
-We can perform truly beneficial services for our clients only if we are aware of all information that might be relevant to our representation.
+This professional obligation, and the legal privilege for attorney-client communications, exists to encourage candid and complete communication between a client and lawyer.
+We can perform truly beneficial services for you only if we are aware of all information that might be relevant to our representation.

-Clients should be aware when communicating with the firm of whether or not such communication is considered secure.
-Clients shoudl not use computers or other devices where there is no expectation of privacy, such as using an employer-provided email.
-If there is no reasonable expectation of privacy, there is a chance clients may inadvertently waive attorney-client privilege regarding that communication.
+Please be aware when you communicate with the firm of whether or not your communication is considered secure.
+Do not use computers or other devices where there is no expectation of privacy, such as using your employer-provided e-mail.
+If there is no reasonable expectation of privacy, there is a chance you may inadvertently waive attorney-client privilege regarding that communication.

-We trust that our attorney-client relationship will be based on mutual confidence and unrestricted communication that will facilitate our proper representation of clients in any engagement.
-If an engagement involves transactions, litigation or proceedings in which our firm appears as counsel of record for a client in publicly available records, we reserve the right to inform others of the fact of our representation of such client and (if likewise reflected of record in publicly available records) the results obtained, unless specifically direct otherwise.
+We trust that our attorney-client relationship will be based on mutual confidence and unrestricted communication that will facilitate our proper representation of you in this engagement.
+If this engagement involves transactions, litigation, or proceedings in which our firm appears as counsel of record for you in publicly available records, we reserve the right to inform others of the fact of our representation of you and (if likewise reflected of record in publicly available records) the results obtained, unless you specifically direct otherwise.

 IRS Circular 230 Compliance >

 The Internal Revenue Service ("IRS") regulations governing the standards for issuing written tax advice are known as Circular 230.
 Under the Circular 230 rules, tax practitioners must base their written advice on factual and legal assumptions, exercise reasonable reliance, and consider all relevant facts known or reasonably known to the practitioner.
 Additionally, tax practitioners must use reasonable efforts to identify and ascertain facts relevant to written advice pertaining to federal tax issues.
-This will confirm that, unless the applicable engagement letter specifically provides to the contrary, we have not been engaged to provide written tax advice in connection with such engagement.
-Any discussion of any federal tax matter in written communications between us and our clients, including emails, is not intended by our firm to be written tax advice unless specifically identified as such in the communications.
+This will confirm that, unless the foregoing engagement letter specifically provides to the contrary, we have not been engaged by you to provide written tax advice in connection with this engagement.
+Any discussion of any federal tax matter in written communications between us, including emails, is not intended by our firm to be written tax advice unless specifically identified as such in the communications.

 Corporate Transparency Act >

-Effective January 1, 2024, the Corporate Transparency Act ("CTA") requires most legal entities to report certain identifying information about their beneficial owners to the Financial Crimes Enforcement Network ("FinCEN"), a bureau within the U.S. Department of the Treasury.
-With limited exceptions, legal entities and their beneficial owners (including equityholders, directors, key officers, etc.) will have continuing reporting obligations under the CTA.
+Effective January 1, 2024, the Corporate Transparency Act (“CTA”) requires most legal entities to report certain identifying information regarding their beneficial owners to the Financial Crimes Enforcement Network (“FinCEN”), a bureau of the U.S. Department of the Treasury.
+With limited exceptions, covered legal entities and their beneficial owners (including equityholders, directors, key officers, and others meeting the statutory definition) have ongoing reporting obligations under the CTA.

 Termination of Engagement >

-A client may terminate our representation at any time by notifying us in writing.
-Termination of our services will not affect a client's responsibility to pay the firm for legal services rendered and expenses incurred before termination and in connection with an orderly transition of the matter.
+You may terminate our representation at any time by notifying us in writing.
+Your termination of our services will not affect your responsibility to pay the firm for legal services rendered and expenses incurred before termination and in connection with an orderly transition of the matter.

-Our right to terminate our representation of a client is subject to the limitations and obligations imposed by any applicable court rules and the Rules of Professional Conduct.
-Clients should be aware that several types of conduct or circumstances might permit or require us to withdraw from representing a client, including for example, nonpayment of fees or costs, misrepresentation or failure to disclose material facts, action contrary to our advice, and conflicts of interest with another client.
-We try to identify in advance and discuss with our clients any situation which may lead to our withdrawal, and if withdrawal ever occurs we will promptly give such clients written notice of our withdrawal.
+Our right to terminate our representation of you is subject to the limitations and obligations imposed by any applicable court rules and the Rules of Professional Conduct.
+You should be aware that several types of conduct or circumstances might permit or require us to withdraw from representing you, including for example, nonpayment of fees or costs, misrepresentation or failure to disclose material facts, action contrary to our advice, and conflicts of interest with another client.
+We try to identify in advance and discuss with our client any situation that may lead to our withdrawal, and if withdrawal ever occurs we will promptly give you written notice of our withdrawal.

 Document Retention >